Weighted Sums and Berry-Esseen type estimates in Free Probability Theory: Rate of convergence with respect to : Proofs of Theorem and Corollary Proofs of Theorem 1.1 and Corollary 1.2

-Then, the equation in \eqref{functional eq Z_1 } is equivalent to $P(z, Z_1(z)) = 0$ for all $z \in \mathbb{C}^+$.
 Later, we need to find the roots of $P$.
 In order to be able to do that, we have to bound the coefficients $I_3$ and $r(z)$.
 We start with estimating $I_1(z)$ appearing in $r(z)$.
 A simple calculation shows that

 holds for all $i \in [n]$, $z \in \mathbb{C}^+.$ For later reference and under the additional assumption that $\mu$ has finite absolute moments up to the sixth order, we can continue the expansion above by